Moving-Castles/this-cursed-machine/packages/contracts/README.md

 - **Order:** Request for an amount of a material.
 Player is rewarded with $BUGS on fulfilment.
 - **Offer:** A material that can be bought for $BUGS.
 Deposited in a depot.

+## Overview

+The central function is `LibNetwork.resolve`.
+It reads from depots connected to the inlets, traverse the network of nodes (machines) and connections, transforming the material in the process.
+The calculated output is for a single block.

+In `LibDepot.write` we then multiply the result by the number of blocks that have passed since the last resolution, taking into account the caps imposed by the available input amounts as well as the limited storage capacity of the output depot.
+Finally we update the depots with the new amounts and material types.

+We have to run `LibNetwork.resolve` every time the network is changed in a meaningful way (connections made, etc...).

+A matching resolve function in the client runs every block to give an impression of continuous transformation in the UI.

+## Progression

+The player has to pass through a tutorial, completing a series of orders to unlock the full game.
+At the end of this they can name themselves and have access to the full game.

+## Token

+`$BUG` is an ERC20 token.
+It is given as reward for fulfilling orders.
+It can be "deposited" in a depot to be used as material of the type `MATERIAL_TYPE.BUG`.

+During the tutorial the player is given a non-transferable $BUG-substitute, stored in the `NonTransferableBalance` table, that works identically in the UI.
+This is to avoid automation to extract tokens.